MiragianCycle/OVIWrite/README.md

-- 🔥 Transform your Neovim into a full-fledged IWE
+- 🔥 Transform your Neovim into a full-fledged IWE.
+Write, Edit and World-build at the speed of thought
 - 💤 Easily customize and extend your config with [lazy.nvim](https://github.com/folke/lazy.nvim)
 - 🚀 Stupid fast
 - 🧹 Sane default settings and options for writers
-- 😻 Eye candy in the form of beautiful color schemes, including flavours of Catppuccin, Gruvbox, Nord, NightFox
+- 😻 Eye candy in the form of beautiful color schemes, in dark and light modes, including flavours of Catppuccin, Gruvbox, Nord, NightFox
 - 📦 Comes with a wealth of plugins for longform writing, interconnected note-taking (wikis, etc.), and screenwriting.
 All pre-configured and ready to use